paritytech/releng-scripts/README.md

 # Development <a name="development"></a>

-## Repository structure <a name="#development-repository-structure"></a>
+## Repository structure <a name="development-repository-structure"></a>

-### External consumption
+### External consumption <a name="development-repository-structure-external-consumption"></a>

-If the file is meant for external consumption, such as the tools' entrypoints, avoid adding the extension because that's more subject to breaking changes in case we want to change the tool's programming language later.
+If a script is meant for external consumption, such as the tools' entrypoints, then avoid adding file extensions to them since that's more subject to breaking changes in case we want to change the script's programming language later.

-Adding the extension is encouraged for files which are not meant for external consumption, i.e. scripts which are run by other scripts or invoked through some command runner such as `just`.
+Adding the extension is encouraged for files which are not meant for external consumption, i.e. scripts which are used only internally or are run through some command runner such as `just`.

 Here's an example: